 A Christmas Journey (with Vampires, a cat, a train ride and a fight)

-Anyway, scandal was the only word for it.
-My parents were upset at the prospect of Isabella or any of her rogue friends contacting, or corrupting my brother Valentine or me so we were to be sent away for a few months to keep us out of trouble.
+Anyway, scandal was the only word for Isabelle’s behavior.
+My parents were upset at the prospect of Isabella or any of her rogue Vampire friends contacting, or corrupting my brother Valentine or me so we were to be sent away for a few months to keep us out of trouble.
 The plan was to send us to New York to say with my Grandmama Lola for Christmas.
 I was sixteen and Val was seventeen, and the prospect of the big city was more exciting than anything we’d ever experienced.
 Best of all it got us away from the eyes of our parents.

 Yet, Val and I were also angry that my parents had so little trust in us that they thought it necessary to ship us off clear across the country.
 After all, we were practically adults.
 In fact, in most circles at that time we would have been considered adults who could get employment, get married or live independently.